npruehs/bychance/README.md

 ```

 The framework uses NLog for writing verbose log output to a file next to the binary of your game called ByChance.log.
 You can change the logging behaviour in the configuration file NLog.config.

+## Next Steps

+You’ve learned how to integrate the ByChance Framework into your game and how to have the level generator create random levels the way you want them to be.
+Feel free to take a look at the [API documentation](http://www.levelsbychance.com/api/Index.html) for detailed descriptions of how everything’s tied together.
+In case you run into any issues, head over to our [issue tracker](https://github.com/npruehs/ByChance/issues) and we'll investigate immediately.
+If you have any questions, don’t hesitate to ask and drop by at our forums or [write us an e-mail](http://www.levelsbychance.com/impressum).